sadpython/bevy_advanced_input/Readme.md

     let current_input_type = input_handle.get_input_type();
 }
 ```
-Handle multiple gamepads provides by InputID number.
-First InputID has id equal 0, second equal 1.
+Handle multiple gamepads provided by InputID number.
+First created InputID has id equal 0, second equal 1.
 And first connected gamepad also will have id equal 0, second equal 1.
+InputID limited only by u8 numbers.

 ### Examples
 See examples/common.rs for more information